-Help APPA celebrate the education mollities profession by lending us your favorite pictures of your campus.
-Photos may be used in upcoming APPA promotional materials such as brothures, flyers, and catalogs or on book covers or on the APPA website.
-Please submit electronic files only-jpeg or TIF files with a resolution no less than 200 dpi.
-In the subject line of your e-mail, label the e-mail 35 "APPA Campus Photos."
+Help APPA celebrate the education facilities profession by sending us your favorite pictures of your campus.
+Photos may be used in upcoming APPA promotional materials such as brochures, flyers, and catalogs or on book covers or on the APPA website.
+Please submit electronic files only-ipeg or TIF files with a resolution no less than 200 dpi.
+In the subject line of your e-mail, label the e-mail as "APPA Campus Photos."
 Send your photos to Francine Moore, director of marketing and outreach, at francine@appa.org.
 Please provide a credit in the event that one of your photos is used.